JeffRMoore/brigade/README.md

 `request` represents the data that is to be operated on and must be an object.

 `next` and `terminate` are functions that determine how the rest of the middleware chain is processed.
-These are known as continue functions.
+These are known as _continue functions_.
 The middleware function MUST call either `next` or `terminate`, or throw an error or return a rejected promise.

 if `next` is called, then control is passed to the next middleware in the chain, which will receive the